salewski/ads-github-tools/README.md

   * `ads-github-tools-0.2.0` added the `--missing-only` option (which implies `--clone-if-missing`).
-The `--missing-only` option limits the program's activity to operating on /only/ the user's "missing" GitHub repos.
-It can be thought of as creating clones of "all the new stuff (and /just/ the new stuff)"; it operates much more quickly than invocations that operate on all of a user's GitHub repos (assuming only a minority of them are "missing", which is the common case).
+The `--missing-only` option limits the program's activity to operating on *only* the user's "missing" GitHub repos.
+It can be thought of as creating clones of "all the new stuff (and *just* the new stuff)"; it operates much more quickly than invocations that operate on all of a user's GitHub repos (assuming only a minority of them are "missing", which is the common case).